Sequences of embedded minimal disks whose curvatures blow up on a prescribed subset of a line: Introduction

 {\mathcal{L}} {\operatorname{\mathcal H}} {\operatorname{\mathcal H}_J} {\operatorname{\bf\mathcal D}} In this paper, we prove the following result about convergence of properly embedded minimal disks to a lamination:

 \begin{theorem} Let

 be an open solid circular cylinder, possibly infinite, that is rotationally symmetric about the $z$-axis, $Z$.
 Let $K$ be a relatively closed subset of $Z\cap C$.
-Then there exists a sequence of minimal disks that are properly embedded in $C$ and that have the following properties: \begin{enumerate}[\upshape (1)] \item The curvatures of the disks are uniformly bounded on compact subsets of $C \setminus K$ and blow up on $K$.\footnote{The curvatures of a sequence of minimal disks $D_n$ blow up at a point $p$ if there exists a sequence $\{p_n\in D_n\}$ with $p_n\rightarrow p$ such that the absolute value of the curvature of $D_n$ at $p_n$ tends to infinity as $n\rightarrow \infty$}
+Then there exists a sequence of minimal disks that are properly embedded in $C$ and that have the following properties: \begin{enumerate}[\upshape (1)] \item The curvatures of the disks are uniformly bounded on compact subsets of $C \setminus K$, and the curvatures blow up at each point of $K$.\footnote{The curvatures of a sequence of minimal disks $D_n$ blow up at a point $p$ if there exists a sequence $\{p_n\in D_n\}$ with $p_n\rightarrow p$ such that the absolute value of the curvature of $D_n$ at $p_n$ tends to infinity as $n\rightarrow \infty$}

 \item The minimal disks converge to a limit lamination of $C\setminus K$ consisting of the following leaves: \begin{enumerate}[\upshape (i)] \item For each $p\in K$, the horizontal punctured unit disk centered at $p$: